 Syracuse Root Canal Therapy Saves Smiles

 Millions of US adults and kids experience some level of dental phobia or anxiety, but almost every patient cringes when they hear the words, “root canal.”
 The Creative Dental Concepts of CNY team has great news for patients who need root canal therapy, advances in anesthesia and procedural techniques have virtually eliminated the pain formerly associated with root canal therapy.
 Saving your natural teeth is of primary importance to us.
-Both Dr. Craybas and Dr. Crumb do root canal treatments in office for most cases.
+Dr. Craybas does root canal treatments in office for most cases.
 However, we will consult with a trusted endodontist, a dentist who has specialized in treatment for the inner parts of teeth, as necessary to ensure patients receive the safest, most effective treatments.
 Before a root canal is done, we need to complete an accurate diagnosis and consultation with you to discuss all of your treatment options.
 We will always do something to relieve your pain expeditiously, but we will take our team before beginning your root canal to ensure you receive the best possible services.
 Contact our Syracuse dentistry team right away if you experience any of the common warning signs that you may need root canal therapy.
 We’ll do our utmost to see you on the same day you call to relieve pain and start your dental restoration plan right away.

 What is a Root Canal & When Will I Need Root Canal Therapy?